-- 4. History of asthma or allergic rhinitis (about 50% of cases). - 5.
-Ask about routine skin care, including frequency of bathing and products used. - OBJECTIVE Infancy (0 24 months) - 1.
-Rough, erythematous, papular, and occasionally vesicular or scaling eruption, which frequently progresses to weeping and crusting. - 2.
-Location: commonly on cheeks, scalp, post-auricular area, neck, and extensor surface of forearms and legs; occasionally trunk and diaper area.
+- 1. Pruritus, rash. - 2.
+Often, family history of allergic diseases (asthma, allergic rhinitis, urticaria) or atopic dermatitis. - Ask about age of onset. - 4.
+History of asthma or allergic rhinitis (about 50% of cases). - 5.
+Ask about routine skin care, including frequency of bathing and products used.

+Infancy (0 - 24 months)

+- Rough, erythematous, papular, and occasionally vesicular or scaling eruption, which frequently progresses to weeping and crusting. - 2.
+Onset after two months of age.

-- 3. Fairly rapid alternation between quiescent periods and exacerbations. - 4.
+- Location: commonly on cheeks, scalp, post-auricular area, neck, and extensor surface of forearms and legs; occasionally trunk and diaper area. - 4.
+Fairly rapid alternation between quiescent periods and exacerbations. - 5.
 Frequent rubbing of involved areas by infant.